Current and former working groups include:

 REA and its members participate in the ACE co-op.
 Antigonish Cooperative Energy uses education, advocacy and community based initiatives to make renewable energy more accessible to individuals, families and organizations.

-- Subsidies for Fossil Fuel Producers
+- Fossil Fuel Subsidies & Divestmentment

 REA members produced an info brochure outlining the $34 billion in direct and indirect subsidies in Canada.
 We also co-operate with students involved in the Divest-X campaign.

 - Blue Dot Campaign